Installation

 - Edit

-csm validateto check config syntax (add--deepfor connectivity probes) - Run
+csm validateto check config syntax (add--deepfor connectivity probes) - Start the daemon:

 https://<server>:9443/login